Jesús Castro-Balbi, D.M.A.

 As an American Council on Education Fellow, he developed perspective on higher education with leaders at the University of Miami and at campuses across the nation.
 Additionally, he completed the Management Development Program at the Harvard Graduate School of Education.
 He has served in a variety of leadership roles in and outside of academia ranging from faculty senate chair and school director to associate dean and alumni club president.
 These experiences strengthened his appreciation for the transformational impact of communities of learners.

-Of Peruvian heritage and raised in France, Dr. Castro-Balbi graduated from the Conservatoire National Supérieur at Lyon (France), Indiana University Bloomington, and the Yale School of Music, and holds a Doctor of Musical Arts degree from The Juilliard School.
+Of Peruvian heritage and raised in France, Dr. Castro-Balbi graduated from the Conservatoire National Supérieur de Musique at Lyon (France), Indiana University Bloomington, and the Yale School of Music, and holds a Doctor of Musical Arts degree from The Juilliard School.
 He had the privilege to learn from Aldo Parisot, Janos Starker, Iseut Chuat, Marc Coppey, Jean Deplace, and members of the Amadeus, Borodine, Juilliard, Ravel and Tokyo String Quartets.

 Dr. Castro-Balbi is a professor of music at Kennesaw State University, a large public research university in metro Atlanta.
 Please visit www.jcbcello.com.